 Opinion Basis for opinion Conclusions Going concern basis of accounting In the public sector, when assessing whether the going concern basis of accounting is appropriate, the anticipated provision of services is more relevant to the assessment than the continued existence of a particular public body.
 We assess whether there are plans to discontinue or privatise the Funds' functions.
 Our wider scope audit work considers the financial sustainability of the Funds.
 Last year we concluded that a proposed LPF and Falkirk Pension Fund merger, Project Forth, would represent a transfer of services under combinations of public sector bodies, and hence does not negate the presumption of going concern.
 However, in June 2023 on the advice of the administering authority LPF took a decision to re-consider the merger decision, and therefore there is no further consideration in relation to going concern necessary until a decision on future strategy is made.
-Our audit opinion is unqualified in this respect.
-Opinions prescribed by the Accounts Commission: • Management We read all the financial and non-financial information in the annual report and accounts to identify material inconsistencies with the audited financial statements The annual report contains no material misstatements or inconsistencies with the financial statements.
-We have concluded that: Commentary Annual Governance Statement and to identify any information that is apparently materially incorrect based on, or materially inconsistent with, the information given in the Management Commentary is consistent with the financial statements and has been prepared in accordance with Governance Compliance Statement the knowledge acquired by us in the course of performing the audit.
-We plan and perform audit procedures to gain assurance that the statutory other information has been prepared in accordance with the information given in the Annual Governance Statement is consistent with the financial statements and has been prepared in accordance with the Delivering Good Governance
+Our audit opinion is unqualified in Opinions prescribed by the Accounts Commission: Management Commentary Annual Governance Statement Governance Compliance Statement We read all the financial and non-financial information in the annual report and accounts to identify material inconsistencies with the audited financial statements and to identify any information that is apparently materially incorrect based on, or materially inconsistent with, the knowledge acquired by us in the course of performing the audit.
+We plan and perform audit procedures to gain assurance that the statutory other information has been prepared in accordance with The annual report contains no material misstatements or inconsistencies with the financial statements.
+We have concluded that: the information given in the Management Commentary is consistent with the financial statements and has been prepared in accordance with relevant statutory guidance. the information given in the Annual Governance Statement is consistent with the financial statements and has been prepared in accordance with the Delivering Good Governance

-Opinion Basis for opinion Conclusions relevant legislation and regulations. in Local Government: Framework. • the information given in the Governance Compliance Statement is consistent with the financial statements and that report has been prepared in accordance with The Local Government Pension Scheme (Scotland) Regulations 2018.
-Matters reported by exception We are required to report on whether: We have no matters to report. adequate accounting records have not been kept; or • the financial statements and the audited part of the remuneration report are not in agreement with the accounting records; or we have not received all the information and explanations we require for our audit.
+Opinion Basis for opinion Conclusions relevant legislation and regulations. in Local Government: Framework. the information given in the Governance Compliance Statement is consistent with the financial statements and that report has been prepared in accordance with The Local Government Pension Scheme (Scotland) Regulations 2018.
+Matters reported by exception We are required to report on whether: We have no matters to report. adequate accounting records have not been kept; or the financial statements and the audited part of the remuneration report are not in agreement with the accounting records; or we have not received all the information and explanations we require for our audit.